Uniform-in-time propagation of chaos for Consensus-Based Optimization: Abstract

 \section{Abstract}

 We study the derivative-free global optimization algorithm Consensus-Based Optimization (CBO), establishing uniform-in-time propagation of chaos as well as an almost uniform-in-time stability result for the microscopic particle system.
+Moreover, we prove almost sure exponential convergence of the microscopic CBO system around a point close to the global minimizer.
 The proof of these results is based on a novel stability estimate for the weighted mean and on a quantitative concentration inequality for the microscopic particle system around the empirical mean.
 Our propagation of chaos result recovers the classical Monte Carlo rate, with a prefactor that depends explicitly on the parameters of the problem.
 Notably, in the case of CBO with anisotropic noise, this prefactor is independent of the problem dimension.